Build your social circle and make your life more interesting.

 Let people talk to each other

-How to host a party?
 As a host, your job is to see that everyone present has a good time.
-You don’t have to entertain them personally but find ways to make guests talk to each other.
+You don’t have to entertain them personally but find mutual topics to help guests talk to each other.

 Find interesting people who have something to share and invite them to your party.
-Talk to them and find out if they would come to your party so that you can get to know them better and find out more about how they manage to do the things you admire.
+Talk to them and find out if they would come to your party so you can get to know them better and find out more about how they manage to do the things you admire.

-I believe that if life gives you lemons, you should make lemonade… And try to find somebody whose life has given them vodka, and have a party. ~~Ron White
+I believe that if life gives you lemons, you should make lemonade… And try to find somebody whose life has given them vodka, and have a party. ~ Ron White

 Reasons to Host a Party

-When you are inviting people you probably need some excuse or reason why are you inviting them.
+When you are inviting people, you probably need some excuse or reason why you are inviting them.
 You might want to go for the straightforward “let’s just meet up and have fun.”
 If this feels too naked and bland, then there’re tons of reasons to hold a dinner party.
 Here’s a list of themes and reasons you might try:

-- Anniversaries, its X days/weeks/years since something happened.
+- Anniversaries, it’s X days/weeks/years since something happened.